Palazzo Donati: Characteristics

 The palace is composed of several bodies.
 The one facing Via Vimercati is very linear, arranged on two levels with a double string-course cornice and openings with simple cornices.

-The entrance hall has flooring in terracotta tiles with trottatoie and wooden ceiling; along the right wall is, curiously enough, a millstone walled in; the entrance leads to a portico with three forts with round arches and columns of Ionic order resting on stone plinths.
+The entrance hall has flooring in terracotta tiles with trottatoie and wooden ceiling; along the right wall is a millstone walled in; the entrance leads to a portico with three forts with round arches and columns of Ionic order resting on stone plinths.
 Three windows rest on the stringcourse cornice.